jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

 Assembler
 =========

+* An assembler is a tool to convert assembly language to machine code
 * An assembly language is a very low level programming language

     * Often referred to as *assembly*
+    * Assembly is strongly tied to a specific system design, the underlying hardware, and its machine language

 * When compared to machine code, it enables a more human centric way of programming the system

+    * Assembly is effectively programming in machine code, but with a few nice features

 * Assembly languages have many benefits over programming in machine code, but two key important features are

     * Mnemonics for referring to specific instructions